Nettogrof/starter-snake-julia/README.md

 ### Updating Your Battlesnake

-After making changes to your Battlesnake, you can restart your Repl to have the change take effect (or in many cases your Repl will restart automatically).
+After making changes to your Battlesnake, you can restart your snake to have the change take effect (or in many cases your snake will restart automatically).

-Once the Repl has restarted you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to watch your latest changes in action.
+Once the snake has restarted you can [create a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to watch your latest changes in action.

 **At this point you should feel comfortable making changes to your code and starting new Battlesnake games to test those changes!**